Visiting Carmel by The Sea: The Ultimate Guide

 Because of the proximity to Pebble Beach Golf Course, there are a handful of higher-end properties in Carmel to stay in.
 Here are my top picks:

-La Playa Carmel: We personally choose to stay here and loved every minute of our stay.
+La Playa Carmel: If you’re looking to stay in the heart of downtown consider La Playa Carmel.
 It is reminiscent of an Italian Hotel on the Mediterranean so we fell in love the second we stepped foot on the property.
 It’s a short walk to the town and only steps to the beach.
 Breakfast was included in our stay and the pool and property was very secluded.
 Book your stay here.

 What to Pack for Carmel by the Sea